What Is Depression? Depression Meaning, Risk Factors, And Types

 Treatment options for depression: Is it the same for everyone?

 The particular symptoms each individual has might lend weight to the possible diagnosis of depression.
-However, even in specified diagnoses, such as postpartum depression or bipolar disorder, people can have varied symptoms.
+However, even in specified diagnoses, such as postpartum depression, seasonal affective disorder, or bipolar disorder, people can have varied symptoms.
+Some people may experience an overall lack of energy, while others feel a loss of interest towards activities they usually enjoy.
 The mental health of each person can be affected differently by the symptoms they have as well.
 Identifying specific depression types and the demographics in which they are most commonly found might help to show how depression differs for everyone’s mental health.

 Postpartum depression